Klingebeil/PDFExtractor/README.md

 ---

 Feel free to modify the script and README file to suit your needs.
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.